Stability in Online Coalition Formation: Results

 \begin{theorem} Let $y \ge x > 0$.
 Then, there exists a deterministic online algorithm, which always outputs a CNS partition for symmetric $\{-y,x\}$-ASHGs. \end{theorem}

 \begin{proof} Let $y \ge x > 0$ and consider a symmetric $\{-y,x\}$-ASHG with agent set $N = \{a_i\colon 1\le i \le n\}$ and arrival order $a_1,\dots, a_n$.
 We apply \Cref{alg:CNSsymFEG} to compute a partition $\pi$.
 This algorithm proceeds as follows.
-Whenever a new agent arrives, we check if there are agents with positive utility for this agent.
-Assume that this is the case.
-First, we check if some of them is in a singleton coalition, and if yes, then the new agent joins such a singleton coalition.
+Whenever a new agent arrives, we compute the set of present agents with positive utility for the new arrival.
+Note that, by symmetry, this implies a mutual positive utility.
+Assume there is at least one.
+Then, we check if at least one of them is in a singleton coalition.
+If such an agent exists, we let the new agent join this singleton coalition.
 Otherwise, we add $a_i$ to any coalition of an agent with positive utility.
 If no such agent exists, we form a new singleton coalition.